OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/installing-tf-ansible-ziu.rst

    later.

--  You can use this procedure to incrementally upgrade to the next Tungsten Fabric release only.
-For instance, if you are running Tungsten Fabric Release 2003 and want to upgrade to the next TF Release—which is Tungsten Fabric Release 2005—you can use this procedure to perform the upgrade.
+-  You can use this procedure to incrementally upgrade to the next OpenSDN release only.
+For instance, if you are running OpenSDN Release 2003 and want to upgrade to the next OpenSDN Release—which is OpenSDN Release 2005—you can use this procedure to perform the upgrade.

    This procedure is not validated for upgrades between releases that are two or more releases apart.
-For instance, it could not be used to upgrade from Tungsten Fabric Release 2002 to Tungsten Fabric Release 2005.
+For instance, it could not be used to upgrade from OpenSDN Release 2002 to OpenSDN Release 2005.

-   For a list of Tungsten Fabric releases in a table that illustrates Tungsten Fabric release order, see `Contrail Networking Supported
+   For a list of OpenSDN releases in a table that illustrates OpenSDN release order, see `Contrail Networking Supported
    Platforms <https://www.juniper.net/documentation/en_US/release-independent/contrail/topics/reference/contrail-supported-platforms.pdf>`__  .

--  The Tungsten Fabric Ansible Deployer container can only be used in CentOS environments.
+-  The OpenSDN Ansible Deployer container can only be used in CentOS environments.

 -  Take snapshots of your current configurations before you proceed with the upgrade process.
-For details, refer to :ref:`How to Backup and Restore TF databases in JSON Format`.
+For details, refer to :ref:`How to Backup and Restore OpenSDN databases in JSON Format`.

 This procedure illustrates how to perform a ZIU using the Ansible deployer container.
-It includes a representative example of the steps being performed to upgrade from Tungsten Fabric Release 2005 to Release 2008.
+It includes a representative example of the steps being performed to upgrade from OpenSDN Release 2005 to Release 2008.

 To perform the ZIU using the Ansible deployer:

 1. Pull the ``contrail-ansible-deployer`` file for the target upgrade release.
-This procedure is typically performed from a TF controller running in your environment, but it can also be performed from a separate server which has network connectivity to the deployment that is being upgraded.
+This procedure is typically performed from a OpenSDN controller running in your environment, but it can also be performed from a separate server which has network connectivity to the deployment that is being upgraded.